ozzael-codes/BankMarketing/README.md

 ## About the dataset
 ### There's a mix of categorical and numerical columns in the data so the data has been split accordingly.

-## Feature Engineering
-### There's a section that divides our data into numerical features and categorical features (non numeric data such as job and education).
-Through this process,62 features for the machine learning model were created!